Heng1222/video_generate/baserow/README.md

 - 主體遵守 MIT Expat License（詳見 `LICENSE`）

+## Baserow is an open-source no-code database tool and an Airtable alternative.
 Create your own online database without technical experience.
 Our user-friendly no-code tool gives you the powers of a developer without leaving your browser.